 North Olympic Land Trust and the Jamestown S’Klallam Tribe have signed an agreement with a local landowner to jointly purchase and conserve 104 acres along the Dungeness River.
-The Land Trust is now seeking to raise the final $425,000 to help cover the approximately $1.4 million purchase costs.

 “The River’s Edge project gives our community an exciting opportunity to invest in a land purchase that will simultaneously conserve precious local farmland and restore valuable floodplain habitat,” states Land Trust Executive Director Tom Sanford.
 The River’s Edge property is bordered on the west by the Dungeness River and along the east by Towne Road.
 Directly to the north are 38 acres of active dairy farmland that were permanently conserved by North Olympic Land Trust and Clallam County in 2008.

 Upon purchase, the Land Trust will conserve 64 acres of the River’s Edge property as farmland, helping to preserve the strong agricultural tradition of the Dungeness Valley.
 40 acres of wetter ground along the river will be reconnected with the Dungeness River floodplain after planned levee setback.
 This renewal of historical riparian habitat will support salmon recovery and boost overall ecosystem health.
 Chinook salmon, summer chum, bull trout and steelhead are among the fish that utilize the river and are federally listed on the Endangered Species Act.
 Public access will be maintained through a walking path along the relocated levee, where community members will be able to experience and enjoy the border between farm and river.